slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+> *"Hire character.
+Train skill."  -- Peter Schutz*

-- Your boss doesn't care how hard you work.
+- Your boss doesn’t care how hard you work.
 They care how easy you make their job.
 - People want freedom to choose their process.
 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.